After fall, Japan yen in sweet spot for economy, but U.S. watching

 Even the losers from the weak yen see its broader benefits for Japan.

-"For us the weaker the yen gets, the tougher it gets," said Yoshiharu Ueki, president of Japan Airlines Co (9201.T), which pays for its aircraft and fuel in dollars.
+"For us the weaker the yen gets, the tougher it gets," said Yoshiharu Ueki, president of Japan Airlines Co, which pays for its aircraft and fuel in dollars.

 "But it is important for Japan's economy to rebound, so a level of around 100 yen is necessary" and weakening a bit beyond 105 yen would be better, Ueki told reporters at a new year's gathering of business leaders.
 "We can adjust to it as long as there is stability."

-Mitsubishi Heavy Industries Ltd (7011.T), Japan's leading heavy-machinery maker and aerospace company, would be "grateful" for a yen slide to 115-120 to the dollar, said chairman Hideaki Omiya.
+Mitsubishi Heavy Industries Ltd, Japan's leading heavy-machinery maker and aerospace company, would be "grateful" for a yen slide to 115-120 to the dollar, said chairman Hideaki Omiya.

 And yet, he said, "I think the yen is balanced at the moment around the 100-105 yen level.
 From the viewpoint of both importers and exporters, a skewed rate is not good.
 And with the strong yen reversed, what we need now is stability."